MrJesterBear/SM_BSC_AlbaCruises/README.md

 ```
 This is due to the connection to the database being done through the get_cfg_var() method

+## Webserver
+For the webserver, the documentroot **must be set to the website folder** otherwise some functionality breaks.

 ## Test Credentials
 User Type | Email | Password

 - Basic | jerald.davidson@hotmail.co.uk | jerald4life!
 - Staff | rochele.whitty@albacruises.scot | cruisesAreKing#

+## Test Data
+The test data is based on the timetable for 2024 with dates from 13th May to 18th October.

 # Last Update
 11:09 03/11/2025